johnwalicki/EdgeComputing-WorkerSafety-HardHat-Detection/README.md

 - Label a dataset of hard hat images with White / Blue / Yellow / Person objects using Cloud Annotations
 - Create an instance of Cloud Object Storage (COS) in IBM Cloud
 - Upload the hard hat dataset to COS
-- Create Watson Machine Learning instance
+- Create a Watson Machine Learning instance
-- Install Cloud Annotations cacli
+- Install Cloud Annotations command line interface - cacli
-- Train a Tensorflow model
+- Train a Tensorflow model using Watson Machine Learning
 - Download the model with the cacli
 - git clone object-detection-react
 - Test model on your laptop